XSY-HYH/Dotnet.JS/README.md

-Here's the updated version with that line in English:
+Here's the updated README with that additional note at the end:

 ---